openucx/ucx/running.md

 # UCX build and install

-1. Get UCX code:
+### Getting the source

 * Download latest code from github:
 ```
 $ git clone https://github.com/openucx/ucx.git ucx
 $ cd ucx
 $ ./autogen.sh
 ```

 * Alternatively, download and extract one of UCX pre-configured [releases](http://github.com/openucx/ucx/releases):
 ```
 $ wget https://github.com/openucx/ucx/releases/download/v1.6.1/ucx-1.6.1.tar.gz
 $ tar xzf ucx-1.6.1.tar.gz
 $ cd ucx-1.6.1
 ```

-3. (This step is only required for OpenPOWER platforms)
+* (This step is only required for OpenPOWER platforms)
   On Ubuntu platform the config.guess file is a bit outdated and does not have support for power.
 In order to resolve the issue you have to download an updated config.guess.
 From the root of the project:
   ```
   $ wget https://github.com/shamisp/ucx/raw/topic/power8-config/config.guess
   ```

+### Building

-4. Configure:
+1. Configure:
   ```
   $ mkdir build
   $ cd build